m0rphism/haskell-dmenu-pmount/README.md

 [pmount](https://linux.die.net/man/1/pmount) must be installed.

 Installation:
-  Either get the sources from this source repository or [from hackage](https://hackage.haskell.org/package/dmenu-pmount).
+  Either get the sources from this repository, or [from hackage](https://hackage.haskell.org/package/dmenu-pmount).

 Usage: